donejs/donejs/docs/guide.md

 ![DoneJS chat](static/img/donejs-chat.png)

-After installing DoneJS and generating the application we will learn how to easily add Bootstrap and a tabs widget to the homepage, create custom elements and set up basic routing between two pages.
+After installing DoneJS and generating the application we will learn how to add Bootstrap and a tabs widget to the homepage, create custom elements and set up basic routing between two pages.

 We will learn how to add a model that connects to a RESTful API and also how to make the application real-time.
 Finally we will build the application into optimized production bundles, deploy the static assets to a CDN and also run it as a mobile and desktop application.